rainlanguage/specs/meta/st0x-spec.md

 2. Verify the web data hash matches its own advertisement for this specific pair
 3. Check timestamp is not expired
 4. Ensure nonce hasn't been used in a non-expired request
-5. Set appropriate validFrom and expiry times for the quote
-6. Only accept requests if the signing key has a nonzero L1 balance (optional anti-sybil measure)
+5. Only accept requests if the signing key has a nonzero L1 balance (optional anti-sybil measure)

 ## Client Usage